 Cross check form 26AS online

-Form 26AS is an online tax credit statement to be downloaded from IT site.
-This form will let you know how much TDS amount has been deducted from your income and deposited against your permanent account number for the whole year.
+Form 26AS is an online tax credit statement to be downloaded from Income Tax website.
+Form 26AS will let you know how much tax amount has been deducted (TDS) from your income and deposited against your permanent account number (PAN) for the whole financial year.

-After getting form 16, salary slips and form 16A, you need to cross check with form 26AS to confirm that all the taxes deducted and deposited are reflecting.
+After getting form 16, salary slips and form 16A, you need to cross check details with form 26AS to confirm that all the taxes deducted and deposited are reflecting in form 26AS.
 Most probably form 16, 16A and 26AS will tally as all these forms are prepared by and downloaded from traces portal.

-However, in case it’s not tally or any excess tax has been deposited for which you are not eligible or some other deductor has deposited tax (which is not yours) against your PAN, then take up this matter with the deductor and do not take tax credit for it to your IT return.
+However, in case it’s not tally or any excess tax has been deposited for which you are not eligible or some other deductor has deposited tax (which is not yours) against your PAN, then take up this matter with the deductor and do not take tax credit for it to your Income Tax Return.

 Please note, if any tax has been paid by you or someone else has deducted and deposited against your PAN, then it will take 2-3 working days from the date of payment to get it reflected in form 26AS.